Model N (NYSE:MODN) Issues Q3 2022 Earnings Guidance

 Model N (NYSE:MODN – Get Rating) updated its third quarter 2022 earnings guidance on Tuesday.
 The company provided EPS guidance of $0.14-$0.16 for the period, compared to the consensus EPS estimate of $0.14.
 The company issued revenue guidance of $54.50 million-$55.00 million, compared to the consensus revenue estimate of $54.88 million.Model N also updated its FY 2022 guidance to $0.56-$0.59 EPS.

-Model N (NYSE:MODN – Get Rating) last announced its earnings results on Tuesday, May 10th.
-The software maker reported $0.14 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.07 by $0.07.
-Model N had a negative return on equity of 7.58% and a negative net margin of 13.60%.
-The firm had revenue of $53.30 million for the quarter, compared to analyst estimates of $51.23 million.
-During the same quarter last year, the firm posted ($0.17) EPS.
-The business’s revenue was up 10.6% on a year-over-year basis.
-Research analysts predict that Model N will post -0.32 EPS for the current year.

-In related news, insider Mark Albert Anderson sold 5,962 shares of the firm’s stock in a transaction dated Tuesday, May 10th.
-The stock was sold at an average price of $22.76, for a total transaction of $135,695.12.
+In related news, CFO John Ederer sold 1,135 shares of Model N stock in a transaction on Monday, May 16th.
+The stock was sold at an average price of $23.61, for a total value of $26,797.35.
+Following the completion of the sale, the chief financial officer now owns 120,800 shares of the company’s stock, valued at $2,852,088.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, insider Mark Albert Anderson sold 5,962 shares of Model N stock in a transaction on Tuesday, May 10th.
+The stock was sold at an average price of $22.76, for a total value of $135,695.12.
 Following the completion of the sale, the insider now directly owns 183,745 shares of the company’s stock, valued at approximately $4,182,036.20.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, CFO John Ederer sold 1,135 shares of the firm’s stock in a transaction dated Monday, May 16th.
-The stock was sold at an average price of $23.61, for a total value of $26,797.35.
-Following the sale, the chief financial officer now directly owns 120,800 shares of the company’s stock, valued at $2,852,088.
 The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 24,166 shares of company stock worth $565,492.
-Insiders own 2.00% of the company’s stock.
+Insiders sold 24,166 shares of company stock valued at $565,492 in the last ninety days.
+2.00% of the stock is currently owned by corporate insiders.

-Several large investors have recently modified their holdings of MODN.
-Invesco Ltd. grew its position in Model N by 28.1% in the 2nd quarter.
+A number of large investors have recently added to or reduced their stakes in the business.
+Invesco Ltd. lifted its position in shares of Model N by 28.1% in the second quarter.
 Invesco Ltd. now owns 12,270 shares of the software maker’s stock valued at $421,000 after acquiring an additional 2,695 shares in the last quarter.
-Bank of New York Mellon Corp boosted its stake in shares of Model N by 7.6% in the 3rd quarter.
-Bank of New York Mellon Corp now owns 127,737 shares of the software maker’s stock valued at $4,280,000 after buying an additional 8,968 shares during the period.
-Citigroup Inc. boosted its stake in shares of Model N by 26.3% in the 4th quarter.
-Citigroup Inc. now owns 20,901 shares of the software maker’s stock valued at $628,000 after buying an additional 4,357 shares during the period.
-JPMorgan Chase & Co. boosted its stake in shares of Model N by 74.6% in the 4th quarter.
-JPMorgan Chase & Co. now owns 69,286 shares of the software maker’s stock valued at $2,079,000 after buying an additional 29,605 shares during the period.
-Finally, Charles Schwab Investment Management Inc. boosted its stake in shares of Model N by 1.5% in the 4th quarter.
-Charles Schwab Investment Management Inc. now owns 236,378 shares of the software maker’s stock valued at $7,099,000 after buying an additional 3,452 shares during the period.
-96.26% of the stock is owned by hedge funds and other institutional investors.
+Bank of New York Mellon Corp lifted its position in shares of Model N by 7.6% in the third quarter.
+Bank of New York Mellon Corp now owns 127,737 shares of the software maker’s stock valued at $4,280,000 after acquiring an additional 8,968 shares in the last quarter.
+Citigroup Inc. lifted its position in shares of Model N by 26.3% in the fourth quarter.
+Citigroup Inc. now owns 20,901 shares of the software maker’s stock valued at $628,000 after acquiring an additional 4,357 shares in the last quarter.
+JPMorgan Chase & Co. lifted its position in shares of Model N by 74.6% in the fourth quarter.
+JPMorgan Chase & Co. now owns 69,286 shares of the software maker’s stock valued at $2,079,000 after acquiring an additional 29,605 shares in the last quarter.
+Finally, Charles Schwab Investment Management Inc. lifted its position in shares of Model N by 1.5% in the fourth quarter.
+Charles Schwab Investment Management Inc. now owns 236,378 shares of the software maker’s stock valued at $7,099,000 after acquiring an additional 3,452 shares in the last quarter.
+96.26% of the stock is owned by institutional investors and hedge funds.

 Model N Company Profile (Get Rating)